 Injalak arts & crafts centre

 For its administration, the centre relies on modest government funding.
-Unfortunately this funding was recently cut by one third, seriously impacting the operation of the centre.
+Unfortunately this funding was cut by one third in 2013, seriously impacting the operation of the centre.
 In response to this, Outback Spirit decided to become a significant financial supporter of the centre.
 We believe the centre to be an exceptional and integral part of the Gunbalanya community that plays an important role in the artistic and cultural life of traditional Aboriginal artists living in remote communities.

-In 1989, the independant review of Aboriginal Community Arts and Crafts Centres determined that subsidising Arts and Crafts Centres was one of the most effective ways to assist Aboriginal communities, enabling Aboriginal people to generate independant income which remains in the community.
+In 1989, the independent review of Aboriginal Community Arts and Crafts Centres determined that subsidising Arts and Crafts Centres was one of the most effective ways to assist Aboriginal communities, enabling Aboriginal people to generate independent income which remains in the community.

 helping to shape a brighter future for kandiwal kids